 “Many of Kupka’s important paintings and works on paper play between abstraction and portraiture.
 He would soon tip the balance toward total abstraction, becoming one of the earliest artists to do so.”
 MoMA

 Kupka attended Academies of Fine Arts in Prague and Vienna and moved to Paris in 1896.
 Inspired by Neo-Impressionism and Fauvist painting exhibitions, he began exploring optical theory, intense color, and light and space effects.
 During this period of experimentation, Kupka supported himself as a caricaturist for satirical magazines.

 In 1912, Kupka’s “landmark painting Amorpha: Fugue in Two Colors, was exhibited in Paris at Le Salon d’Automne.
-It’s one of the “first abstract paintings shown in Paris”.
-His circular studies “demonstrate his intense, iterative experimentation with the motif”.
+It was one of the “first abstract paintings shown in Paris”.
+His circular studies “demonstrate an intense, iterative experimentation with the motif“.
 Kupka’s abstract paintings from 1912–13 “push the boundaries of nonrepresentational art”.